Board Relations Assistant

 Supporting planning for board meetings 3 times per year, including:

-- Drafting board agendas, board materials, guest bios, and email communications, under the direction of the Board Relations Manager;
+- Assist as needed in drafting board agendas, board materials, guest bios, and email communications, under the direction of the Board Relations Manager;

 - Supporting all aspects of the agenda, from schedule of events, a/v support, technical requirements, meals, transportation and other needs as required for meetings;